The Crocus Campaign

 Building homes, growing hope in Saffron Walden

 One solution is to apply for an almshouse licence.
-Unlike the majority of the 1700 independent Almshouse charities across the country, who prioritise their accommodation for the over-50s, the majority of our applicants are of working age and often coping with life circumstances that make it difficult for them to take on the high cost of market rents.
+Unlike most of the 1700 almshouse charities across the country, Saffron Walden Almshouses are open to applicants of all ages – the majority of our applicants are of working age and often coping with life circumstances that make it difficult for them to take on the high cost of market rents.

 “…Without any property or capital, my situation was very precarious.
 Being granted an Almshouse flat enabled me to remain at the heart of the community, close to friends and family.
 The Charity gave me a secure home which contributed greatly to my mental recovery from the stroke.”